FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/build_chain.md

     -g <Generate guomi nodes>           Default no
     -z <Generate tar packet>            Default no
-    -t <Cert config file>               Default auto generate -k <The path of ca root>            Default auto generate, the ca.crt and ca.key must in the path, if use intermediate the root.crt must in the path
+    -t <Cert config file>               Default auto generate -6 <Use ipv6>                       Default no. If set -6, treat IP as IPv6 -k <The path of ca root>            Default auto generate, the ca.crt and ca.key must in the path, if use intermediate the root.crt must in the path
     -K <The path of sm crypto ca root>  Default auto generate, the gmca.crt and gmca.key must in the path, if use intermediate the gmroot.crt must in the path
     -D <Use Deployment mode>            Default false, If set -D, use deploy mode directory struct and make tar